-In the chat in the in one of the standards of the mandatory training and physios is that you You are one of the vendor trainees equality and diversity.
-So that does apply to physios listening to you, right, not just chipping said as well.
-And if you're working in the NHS, it applies to all practitioner course, yeah, the NHS has its own rules.
-But we need to make it clear, most Australian Cairo's are in private practice, and they're not governed by the ECPC.
+In one of the standards of the mandatory training in physics is equality and diversity.
+So that does apply to physics.

+Can I just chip in as well.
+And if you're working in the NHS, it applies to all practitioners.

+Of course.
+Yes, yeah, the NHS has its own rules.
+But we need to make it clear most osteos and chiros are in private practice.
+And they're not governed by the ACPC.
 They're not required to do mandatory equality and diversity training, but they are required to apply equality across all races and other divisions.
-The other thing you said is we are required to provide male and female practitioners, I don't believe that's true.
-We have to make it clear if we can't do it, but yes, yes, yes.
-So if you can't do it, if you only have female therapists or male therapists, you just need to make that clear, so that they can choose to go somewhere else to find the therapist of their choosing, you don't have to, you can just make sure that you that information is there, so that they can choose to come or not, I suppose the bigger issue for all of us now who using online bookings and so on, is providing them with an opportunity to just select the gender of their practitioner because, you know, a a Hillary might be a man or it might be a woman they might not know from the name of the practitioner.
-And it may be there may be we need to make it clear that either what sex they are or given the opportunity to pick.
+The other thing you said is, we are required to provide male and female practitioners.
+I don't believe that's true.
+We have to make it clear if we can't do it.

+Yes, yeah.
+So if you can't do it, if you only have female therapists or male therapists, you just need to make that clear so that they can choose to go somewhere else to find the therapist of their choosing.
+You don't have to, you can just make sure that that information is there so that they can choose to come or not.

+I suppose the bigger issue for all of us now who are using online bookings and so on, is providing them with an opportunity to select the gender of their practitioner because you know, a Hillary might be a man or it might be a woman, they might not know from the name of the practitioner.
+And it maybe we need to make it clear that either what sex they are or give them the opportunity to pick.